Christian Christmas Devotional

 The Saviour of the world.

 Here are some relating 'brief' devotionals you may like to read on Christmas.
 Click on:

 I wrote a poem many years ago called 'Mary's Song' you may like to read.
 Also some other Christmas poems you may like to read.
 Click on Christmas Poems, and some Christmas Card Verses you may like to use, Christmas Cards Verses.
-If you want to send this page to a friend, click on 'Share This Page' below - or if you want to email me, click on Contact Me.
+If you want to send this page to a friend, click on the 'Share This Page' button below - or if you want to email me, click on the 'Mail' button.